gugazimmermann/dragonspage/article2.md

 }
 ```

-Now in `bin/dragonspage.ts` we need to pass your account and region as environment to the stack, take the oportunity and pass to backend and frontend so we don't need to do it latter.
+In `bin/dragonspage.ts` we need to pass your account and region as an environment to the stack, take the opportunity and pass to backend and frontend so we don't need to do it later.

 ```
 #!/usr/bin/env node